Thaikkudam Bridge: Controversy

-The 2022 Kannada movie Kantara has a track titled Varaha Roopam, which garnered a lot of publicity and popularity for its compelling music, visuals, and folk fusion.
+The 2022, the Kannada movie Kantara has a track titled Varaha Roopam, which garnered a lot of publicity and popularity for its compelling music, visuals, and folk fusion.
 Social media users started noticing and pointing out this track had a resemblance to the 2017 title track from Navarasam.

 Critics have referred to the musical and thematic similarities of the two tracks.
 Members of the band took notice as well, with one of the band members quoting:

 "Initially, we were okay with it as some songs do have similarities at times.
-However, the comments, messages and calls didn’t stop.
-In fact, thousands of comments were deleted on Varaha Roopam’s video.
+However, the comments, messages and calls didn't stop.
+In fact, thousands of comments were deleted on Varaha Roopam's video.
 We still gave it time, listened to it a number of times and made sure of the similarities."

 They filed a copyright lawsuit against the makers of the film, Hombale Films, on the allegations of plagiarism against the song "Varaha Roopam".
-The band’s management claimed that Varaha Roopam had infringed copyright laws by copying tracks from their debut album Navarasam.
+The band's management claimed that Varaha Roopam had infringed copyright laws by copying tracks from their debut album Navarasam.
 Later, the Kozhikode District court passed an injunction order against Hombale Films based on a suit filed by the band leading to prohibiting from playing its song Varaha Roopam in theaters, and on OTT and digital platforms.

-Band Members
+Band members

-The Band has 15 members consisting of musicians from various parts of India who contribute their own style and influences to the ensemble.
+The band has 15 members consisting of musicians from various parts of India who contribute their own style and influences to the ensemble.